I, even I, have seen the deathless Triumphant, and the Morning Star who walks divinely among them. ~ Egyptian Texts

 Most of my dreams are simply the working out of the frustrations, fears, and joys of my lower centers, but occasionally higher centers use a dream state to communicate something to me.
 And I believe this was such a dream.
 What I understood was that my friends had moved on.
 I felt that there was no longer a reason for me to grieve for them.
 Whatever had survived the experience of playing their ‘roles,’ was no longer concerned with the lives they had lived.

 The interval between their deaths and the dream was about a month and that resonated with me.
 At first I didn’t understand why, but after a couple of days I remembered that Rodney Collin, in his book The Theory of Eternal Life, surmised that the experience of our afterlife includes a period of judgment or assessment that in his estimation lasts about a month.
 His theory is based on the difference in the speed of perception between higher centers and lower centers.
-He concluded that an average life, seventy-six years, could be relived, backwards as it turns out, in forty minutes by the higher intellectual center and in about a month by the higher emotional center.
+He concluded that an average life, seventy-six years, could be relived, backward as it turns out, in forty minutes by the higher intellectual center and in about a month by the higher emotional center.

 This realization led me to wonder if there could be an objective mourning period; that is, a period of time that is not based on our feelings about the death of a friend, but is instead based on the actual afterlife experience of the deceased.
 The idea is simple: if the deceased is required by natural laws to go through a period of assessment, then during that process he or she will relive, in a heightened state, all the important interactions he had with his family and friends, the same people who are grieving for his loss.
 It occurred to me that maybe our tendency to remember the more emotional encounters with the deceased is actually a mirror of an objective process that the dead must pass through in order to move to another life or to a more permanent bodiless existence.

 The theory here is that we all, by nature, live through our lives three times.
 In the life that we know, we are focused in the physical body, which has a certain rate of processing impressions.
 This rate is what we think of as the normal flow of time.
 Our thoughts and our concerns (our I’s) occur at a rate of about one every three seconds.
 This is the perception of the lower centers.
 It is what is familiar to us.
 Death destroys this perception because the body is the vehicle that we need to perceive time at this rate.
-Death leaves us with two other potential vehicles of perception: the higher intellectual center (or spirit) and the higher emotional center (or soul).
+Death leaves us with two other potential vehicles of perception: the higher intellectual center and the higher emotional center.

 The idea is that the energy created at the moment of death triggers a reliving of the life just lost, but at an incredibly rapid rate.
 The figure at its peak works out to be about 160 million times faster than the rate at which we ordinarily perceive.
-What faster means in this case is that one impression has the ability to hold years of thoughts, actions, and emotions.
+What faster means, in this case, is that one impression has the ability to hold years of thoughts, actions, and emotions.
 Speed here implies an expansion of perception.
 As an example let’s say that you take a trip with a friend across Europe, and visit major cities like Paris, London, Amsterdam, and Milan.
-The way you experience the trip is moment by moment: you sit in the train, you eat breakfast at a hotel, you stand in a museum looking a picture, you attend a concert.
+The way you experience the trip is moment by moment: you sit in the train, you eat breakfast at a hotel, you stand in a museum looking at a picture, you attend a concert.
 These occasions are remembered because you are able to be present to them moment by moment.
 Now imagine that you can relive that month in the space of three seconds: everything that you felt about your traveling companion, every painting or statue that meant something to you, every moment where you were frustrated or felt angry, and every time that you sat in a restaurant or lounged in the sun drinking coffee.
-All that was perceived and felt in that month would be seen as single impression.
+All that was perceived and felt in that month would be seen as a single impression.
 The power of that impression would be, for most us, overwhelming.
 Such an experience would be both ecstatic and unbearable at the same time.

 Passage from the physical world into the electronic world (higher intellectual center) would be literally akin to the detonation of an atom bomb… But what man’s consciousness is strong enough to become attached to the explosion of an atomic bomb and retain its awareness? ~ Rodney Collin